DetachHead/pytest-robotframework/README.md

 # pytest-robotframework

-a pytest plugin to generate robotframework reports without having to write your tests in the robot langauge
+a pytest plugin for robotframework that can run tests written in either python or robot

 ![](https://github.com/DetachHead/pytest-robotframework/assets/57028336/9caabc2e-450e-4db6-bb63-e149a38d49a2)

 ## install

+pytest should automatically find and activate the plugin once you install it.

 ```
 poetry add pytest-robotframework --group=dev
 ```

-## usage
+## features

-pytest should automatically find and activate the plugin once you install it, so all you should have to do is write tests with pytest like you would normally:
+### write robot tests in python

 ```py
 # you can use both robot and pytest features